-Our agency employs 13 Animal Control Officers, three investigators and one supervisor to handle all domestic animal-related incidents throughout all of Lee County.
+Our agency employs 16 Animal Control Officers and one supervisor to handle all domestic animal-related incidents throughout all of Lee County.
 We are committed to protecting the safety and health of the residents of Lee County.
-Our agency serves an average county population of 650,000 residents and is responsible for 1,211.89 square miles.
+Our agency serves an average county population of 750,000 residents and is responsible for 1,211.89 square miles.
 Field Operations provides a service to Lee County 24 hours a day, seven days a week.

 - Conduct criminal investigations of Florida State Statutes related to domestic animals

 - Conduct misdemeanor criminal investigations pertinent to mandate of Florida State Statute

 - Assist law enforcement with felony and misdemeanor animal crimes

 - Respond to police calls for emergency assistance

 - Investigate dog fighting complaints